Effective Date: November 27, 2023

 Our Services are not intended for, and may not be permissibly used by, individuals under the age of 13.
 Litmus does not knowingly collect personal data from persons under 13 or allow them to register for Services.
 If it comes to our attention that we have collected personal data from such person, we may delete this information without notice.
 In addition, if you utilize our Email Analytics Services, then you may not provide information that pertains to any persons under the age of 13 (unless you have received such information from a parent on that child’s behalf and have authorization to provide to such information to Litmus in connection with your use of the Services).
 If you have reason to believe that we might have any information from or about a child under 13 that was not supplied by that child’s parent, please contact us by completing this form.

 - Onward Transfers.
-Litmus complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+Litmus complies with the Data Privacy Framework Principles for all onward transfers of personal data from the EU, UK, and Switzerland, including the onward transfer liability provisions.

 - Enforcement.
-Litmus is subject to the jurisdiction of the U.S. Federal Trade Commission regarding our compliance with the Privacy Shield Frameworks.
+Litmus is subject to the jurisdiction of the U.S. Federal Trade Commission, including the FTC’s investigatory and enforcement powers, regarding our compliance with the Data Privacy Framework Principles.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or legal enforcement requirements.

 - Resolution Mechanisms.

-- In compliance with Privacy Shield Principles, Litmus commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Litmus electronically through this form.
+- In compliance with EU-U.S. DPF, and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, Litmus commits to resolve DPR Principles-related complaints concerning our handling of personal data in reliance on EU-U.S. DPF, and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF.
+EU, UK, and Swiss individuals with inquiries or complaints regarding our compliance with the Data Privacy Framework Principles should first contact Litmus electronically through this form.

-- Litmus has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgement of your complaint from us, or if we have not resolved your complaint, please contact or visit JAMS for more information or to file a complaint at https://www.jamsadr.com/eu-us-privacy-shield.
+- In compliance with EU-U.S. DPF, and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, Litmus has further committed to refer unresolved complaints concerning our handling of personal data received in reliance on EU-U.S. DPF, and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF to JAMS, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgement of your DPR Principles-related complaint from us, or if we have not addressed your DPR Principles-related complaint to your satisfaction, please contact or visit JAMS at https://www.jamsadr.com/dpf-dispute-resolution for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

-- You may also have the right to invoke binding arbitration under certain conditions for complaints regarding Privacy Shield compliance that is not resolved by any other Privacy Shield mechanisms.
-For more information, please reference https://www.privacyshield.gov/article?id=ANNEX-I-introduction.
+- You may also have the right to invoke binding arbitration under certain conditions for complaints regarding Data Privacy Framework Principles compliance that is not resolved by any other mechanisms.
+For more information, please reference https://www.dataprivacyframework.gov/s/.

 - Intra-company Data Transfer Agreement.
-There is an intra-company data transfer agreement in place between Litmus Software, Inc. and Litmus Software Ltd. to ensure that any exchange of personal data between these two entities will be adequately protected in accordance with applicable law.
+There is an intra-company data transfer agreement in place between Litmus Software, Inc. and Litmus Software Ltd. and in place between Litmus Software, Inc. and Kickdynamic, Ltd., to ensure that any exchange of personal data between the entities will be adequately protected in accordance with applicable law.

 The best way to reach us for inquiries related to the processing of your personal data is to complete the applicable form below: